talfee/leeterz/README.md

 https://flask.palletsprojects.com/en/stable/quickstart/#sessions
 the repo i referenced for flask logins: https://github.com/partner0307/flask-login-system?
-- did an oopsie by not having venv on
+- dumb mistakes: did an oopsie by not having venv on, had an enter key on postman causing a 405 error

 rundown:
 in powershell